raspberrypilearning/doodle-detector/en/step_3.md

 --- /task ---

 --- task ---
-+ Draw a picture of a banana in the box
++ Draw a picture of a banana in the box.

 ![A hand drawn picture of a banana](images/draw-banana.png)